 For temporary work activities that cannot be postponed and have to be performed immediately in order to avert an imminent danger to personal health or safety or in an emergency situation for unforeseeable and unpreventable reasons, or are required in order to prevent an disproportionate amount of economic damage to property and where other reasonable measures cannot be taken to achieve the same purpose, employees are allowed to be employed at duties during weekend and holiday rest periods.

 The competent Labour Inspectorate must be notified in writing of the work activities within four days of starting work.

 2) Exemptions from the weekend and holiday rest rule

-a) Exemptions are specified in the Regulation on the Rest Periods Act (Arbeitsruhegesetz-Verordnung) for certain activities including those for
+a) Exemptions are specified in the Ordinance on the Rest Periods Act (Arbeitsruhegesetz-Verordnung) for certain activities including those for